 Writing complex or lengthy Light Pattern programs can be difficult.
 So there is also a machine that takes the photos to write a program automatically.

 Light Pattern is open to anyone to use or misuse as they see fit.
 All content on the site is released under Creative Commons 4.0 Attribution license.
 There is no non-commercial or share-alike clause, so feel free to write commercial software with Light Pattern code. :)

-Press on Light Pattern:
+My Writing on Light Pattern:

 Created by Daniel Temkin